-This is the first time I’ve sought out for therapy since Dr. A* in FOREVER MARKED: A Dermatillomania Diary, in 2006 or ’07.
-That’s an additional 8 years of more marks, more minor infections, and in some ways, more hiding.
-By October of 2014 I met the person who was going to guide me through the tips and tricks I’ve learned over the years; I was disappointed that this man, a few years older than myself, didn’t even know what a BFRB was and suggested that reading the one textbook he had on his desk (a reliable one, mind you) would be the only way he could help me.
+As first time I’ve sought out for therapy since Dr. A* in FOREVER MARKED: A Dermatillomania Diary, I created an additional 8 years of more scarring, minor infections, and in some ways, more hiding.
+In October of 2014 I met the person who was going to guide me through the tips and tricks I’ve learned over the years.
+I was disappointed that this therapist didn’t even know what a BFRB was and suggested that reading the one textbook he had on his desk (a reliable one) would be the only way he could help me.

-Becoming a named advocate was the biggest mistake I made for MY emotional health around that time but it was part of my way to find healing.
-Unfortunately, when I came out of my highly depressive times I had to shut off the pain of having this disorder which helped to seal away the last of my emotions.
-I mean, who can stay tapped into the fact that she would look the way she did forever without ever having a chance to get treatment?
-That was my mindset so instead of sitting around crying about it feeling helpless, I found strength in challenging myself to “come out” and abolish my own shame.
-I can only speak for myself as an advocate and by no means imply that this is how other advocates are- in fact, I know that some are not and create awareness in a healthy manner instead of for survival.
-While creating a name for myself seems like a positive step forward, I wasn’t moving through the pain of being openly ridiculed online or having snappy comments from TV hosts- I absorbed it because I was “tough” for survival purposes, which I believed to be natural of my personality.
+Becoming a public advocate was the biggest mistake I made for MY emotional health because I couldn’t handle the attention it brought, but it was important in eventually leading me to healing.
+After coming out of a depression in my early 20s and being public with my disorder, I ignored the pain of having this disorder to be strong for the awareness cause.
+In not knowing recovery was possible, how could I accept the reality that I would look the way I did forever?
+Instead of sitting around and feeling helpless, I found my voice in challenging myself to “come out” and slowly strip away my own shame.
+While creating a name for myself seemed like a positive step forward, I wasn’t moving through the pain of being openly ridiculed online or having snappy comments from TV hosts- I absorbed it because I was “tough” for survival purposes, which I believed to be natural of my personality.

-At the third visit with this psychologist who insisted that he and his superiors didn’t believe that the Trichotillomania Learning Center’s PTI was an essential training program to treat me, we concluded together that I would not be seeing him because I knew that I knew more than him.
-Therefore, my education, stubbornness, and unwillingness to uncover things that could hurt me emotionally with untrained professionals determined that I was back at square one.
-This same day, my wonderful husband was with me to advocate on MY behalf and we signed off on a house!
-When we went home, a part of me was disappointed in who I had become because I no longer had naivity in the local system although I felt the need to reach out anyway.
-I had spoken to Leslie at TLC about this experience after she saw me post an update about online.
-She encouraged me to submit it to their blog, which it was published to a few weeks later.
+At the third visit with the local psychologist who insisted that he and his superiors didn’t believe that the Trichotillomania Learning Center’s PTI was an essential training program, we concluded together that I would not be seeing him because I knew more than him and no progress could be made from the lack of interest or initiative of learning more about BFRBs.
+The same day, my wonderful husband was with me to advocate on my behalf (and the same day we signed off on a house!).
+When we went home, a part of me was disappointed in who I had become because I was no longer naive that my local system was not going to change anytime soon, and certainly not because a patient recommends it.
+After Leslie at TLC saw me post about this experience online, she encouraged me to submit it to their blog, where it was published a few weeks later.

-Before it started, I approached Karen and asked her if I could write a book along the way- a diary entry detailing what occurred in each of our 12 sessions and additional entries outlining how I reflected on the sessions and homework.
-She agreed and even wanted to co-write it from the therapist’s perspective!
-At this time, I also told her that I don’t know what’s wrong with me that I was unable to stop this behavior, using all the willpower I had, but that I would do anything she asked of me even if I didn’t benefit from it- just to say I tried my damnedest given the special gift I was granted.
-If it didn’t work, I planned on condensing my experience down to a blog post here but if it did work I could take everything I learned and publish it for the world to see the shifts in my brain that would lead to recovery.
-I didn’t even know the meaning of “recovery” and now I know this definition far exceeds the idea of just “stopping picking”.
+Before therapy started, I approached Karen with the idea of writing a book along the way in a diary format detailing what occurred in our 12 sessions, with additional entries outlining my reflections on the sessions and homework.
+She agreed and wanted to co-author it from the therapist’s perspective!
+I was honest in telling her that I don’t know “what’s wrong with me” because I couldn’t stop this behavior with all of my willpower, but that I would do anything she asked of me even if I didn’t think it would benefit me so I could say I tried my hardest.
+If therapy didn’t work, I planned on condensing my experience down to a blog post.

-In being found by CBS, presumably due to my visibility on Google (thanks to “12 Dermatillomania Myths“!), I earned my way to therapy by being a loud online presence for 6 years, but especially in the past 2.5 years when my back finally gave up on me.
-It forced me to ignore my inability to work and focus on doing what I could to feel useful, which was advocacy.
-It honestly sucks that I had to be “discovered” and placed on national television for therapy because the help should have been available in my community.
-When I was a child and exhibiting problematic signs, as a teenager when it accelerated, during my university years when I wanted to die, along with other definable times I can pinpoint, my disorder could have been reversed.
+In being discovered by CBS, I earned my way to proper therapy.
+Being a loud online presence for six years forced me to ignore my inability to work from a physical disability and focus on doing what I could to feel useful, which was advocacy.
+It’s unfair that I had to go on national television for therapy because the help should be available in my community.
+When I was a child and exhibiting problematic signs, a teenager as it accelerated, early adult years when I wanted to die, along with other definable times, the degradation of my dermatillomania and mental health could have been prevented.

-This opportunity is not a chance that everyone can get, sadly.
-Where I live on the east coast of Canada (Nova Scotia), this type of gift isn’t given to people.
-Hollywood doesn’t call up someone essentially granting them a trip to LA and free treatment so my hard, and sometimes frustrating, work in advocacy has led me to where I am today.
-This new platform and transformation drives me to push harder THAN EVER for awareness because I have met such amazing people with BFRBs over the years who I believe deserve the chance for recovery.
-I could stop fighting for awareness now that my picking has mostly subsided (this is a whole other story, but I still pick occasionally and fight urges multiple times a day) but I am angry for the community I love because there is a lot of suffering that I may be able to assist with in even the most minor of ways.
+This opportunity is not a chance that everyone can get.
+On the east coast of Canada (Nova Scotia), this type of gift isn’t given to people like me.
+Hollywood doesn’t call up someone essentially granting them a trip to LA and free treatment.
+My hard work in advocacy led me to where I am today.
+This new platform and transformation drives me to push harder than ever for awareness because I have met such amazing people with BFRBs over the years who also deserve chance to recover.

-Unlike my hermit self before, I’ve become more open to reaching out to people in my life in and out of the BFRB community at various times.
-I’m letting my gut guide me and it has yet to fail, although there will be times it does, but without the guidance of the community leaders who are in various stages of recovery I wouldn’t be able to keep faith in my own path.
-I challenge myself in my urges every day and am told they will die down but I am able to navigate through them.
-I can’t yet fully articulate why I needed therapy and don’t want to give the impression that you cannot succeed without it but I’ve uncovered just what purpose the picking served, for me, and I realized the reasons why I was so enmeshed with the behavior.
+I’ve become more open to reaching out to people in my life, in and out of the BFRB community.
+I challenge my urges every day and am told they will die down, but I am now able to navigate through them.
+I realized the reasons why I was so enmeshed with the behavior.
 MY BFRB: Urges (to look with eyes or roam with hands) = intense emotions that are crippling for this disorder to move through.
-As I suspected with myself, getting through urges wasn’t about the “tips and tricks”.
-Rather, there was something that kept me disconnected for most of my life and that part of me was worsening each year the disorder had its grips on me despite having an amazing life to be proud of.
+As I suspected, getting through urges wasn’t about the “tips and tricks” people shared online; it was about becoming mindful of my picking through logging, challenging cognitive distortions, learning to be okay in being uncomfortable, and so much more!

 Years ago I thought I was a freak, inside and out, and while I had battled some body image issues pre-recovery I wasn’t able to fully confront myself and challenge my own perceptions.
 I ask you today, even if you choose to not share my work or blog entry, to find an article on BFRBs and share it with your friend’s list.
 Tweet it.
 Blog it.
 Anything social media related- please, spread awareness!
-Furthermore, spread hope and let your friends know that YOU are a safe person who will not judge us by sharing this information.
-We, in the community, are skeptical about even the most open of people because they still don’t know about us and when they do, some are still shocked and even judgmental.
-Here are the two best websites I can offer to provide accurate details and support about these conditions (you can find more on my supports pages):
+Spread hope and let your friends know that YOU are a safe person who will not judge by sharing this information.
+For more information on excoriation disorder and BFRBs, please visit:

-I want to help the world.
 It takes a collective, a group of people to care about the suffering of another being, to create the change I’ve so badly wanted for myself and the community for many years.
-Now that I have a taste of freedom, I want to give it back in a multitude of ways to my second family, the BFRB community.
-I need you to believe in me.
-Thank you for all the support and encouragement you have shown me over the years because I’ve always needed your motivation to help me continue shouting to the wind about these serious afflictions.
+I now want to give it back to my second family, the BFRB community.
+Thank you for all the support and encouragement you have shown me over the years because I’ve always needed your motivation to help me continue being loud about these serious afflictions.
 From the bottom of my heart, thank you for reading, sharing, and believing in me even when I didn’t always believe in myself.